design-zeng/EBD-TRIZ-LLM/README.md

 Each function in the notebook is designed to be used interactively and sequentially to support a guided conceptual design process.

 ---

-📝 Citation
-If you use this repository or our framework in your research, please cite:
-@article{mohammadi2025enhancing,
-  title={Enhancing TRIZ through Environment-Based Design Methodology Supported by a Large Language Model}, author={Mohammadi, Ali and Zeng, Yong}, journal={To Appear}, year={2025}
-}

 🤝 Contributing
 We welcome ideas, collaborations, and improvements!
 Open an issue or submit a pull request to contribute.